HANDCUFFM.S 12TH CENTURY

 movements, and foot placement.
 Additionally, an Arabic inscription on the collar of this vessel reads:

-Al-Izzo al-Iqbal, al-Ni'mah, al-Sa'ada, al-Dawla, al-Nusra, al-Rahma, among others.
+Al-Izzo, al-Iqbal, al-Ni'mah, al-Sa'ada, al-Dawla, al-Nusra, al-Rahma, among others.
 The curvature of

 the neck is also slightly distinct, proportionate to the body of the drinker.